We work together to make climate information accessible.

 Poster, created by Cornell University and Penn State, presents project findings of three regional research projects which laid the ground work for facilitating agricultural resiliency to climate change in the Northeast.

-The College of Agriculture, Science and Technology has an integrated mission of teaching, research and outreach (extension) that provides an experiential education for students and research-based educational programs for Delaware residents.
+Delaware State University's College of Agriculture, Science and Technology has an integrated mission of teaching, research and outreach (extension) that provides an experiential education for students and research-based educational programs for Delaware residents.

 The Delaware State University (DSU) Outreach & Research Center provides a demonstration of high tunnel designs and best practices for small farmers to protect and improve their operations in a changing climate.